 We tried the e-mail.

 In case of a bad VPN.
-Your real IP is being exposed and that is what is considered as a leak.
+Your real IP is being exposed and that is what is considered in the VPN leak test tool.

 Testing this sort of failure is part of the review… and we have good news for you!